 We were delighted to welcome members, sponsors and supporters to a sold-out Annual Conference at Glamorgan Cricket Club in Cardiff at the start of December.
-It was fantastic to see so many delegates from across the UK and further afield at the event, and participating in the sessions.
+If you attended, thank you for supporting the event; we hope you enjoyed the conference and found it useful.
+It was fantastic to see so many delegates from across the UK and further afield at the event and participating in the sessions.
 We hope that the conversations and learnings from the conference will spur further research and development within soil science.

-The conference featured a rich programme including: a Policy session, 2 panel sessions, 2 keynotes, 25 oral presentations, 8 quickfire presentations, 55 posters, 6 parallel sessions, an Art and culture exhibition, Venue tours, ar Early Career Networking event, Scientific and Cultural Tours, and a talking soil bench.
+The conference featured a rich programme including: a Policy session, 2 panel sessions, 2 keynotes, 25 oral presentations, 8 quickfire presentations, 55 posters, 6 parallel sessions, an Art and culture exhibition, Venue tours, an Early Career Networking event, Scientific and Cultural Tours, and a talking soil bench.